juanlazarde/ansible/README.md

 2. `--vault-password-file ~/.vault_key` is the secret file that helps decrypt `!vault` variables.
 3. `-l "workstations"` it limits the plays to be applied to the workstations defind in `host.yml`.
 4. `-t "setup"` it limits the plays to those tagged for setup.

+Some ansible quirks:

+- `Sorry, try again`.
+May happen if you entered the wrong sudo password.
+Action -> Hit CTRL+C, run again.
+- `reboot` module is not executable for a local connection.
+Meaning, it won't reboot the workstation with the ansible agent.
+Action -> `sudo shutdown -r now`

 ## Then, deploy the ansible ssh keys to all servers-hosts.
 It's very helpful, recommended even, to create an 'ansible' SSH key pair in the workstation-client.
 Then Distribute the public key to all the hosts, and save it to the authorized key file.
 This way your ansible plays will establish a valid connection to each host, do their job, and get out.